 For those who intend to use S3 for application development, there are charges for API calls like PUT, GET, DELETE and COPY.
 For the non-programmers out there, this basically means retrieving (GET), updating (PUT), deleting (DELETE) and copying (COPY) data automatically with an external app.
 You can find the rates for these API calls detailed on the S3 pricing page.

 Amazon S3’s network infrastructure is a big reason the service maintains its position as the IaaS market leader.
-In total, Amazon S3 has 23 data centers across the globe, which is just one server shy of Google Cloud’s network.
+In total, Amazon S3 has 25 data centers across the globe, which is just two servers shy of Google Cloud’s network.
 Though not as large as the Microsoft Azure network, file copy speeds to and from the S3 network and multiregion storage are pluses.

 Amazon has four S3 data centers in the U.S., located in northern Virginia, Ohio, Northern California and Oregon, plus two dedicated servers for government organizations (named GovCloud) on the East and West coasts.
 There’s another North American facility in central Canada and one in South America in Sao Paulo.